Is Project Payday a survey site worth joining? Welcome to my Project Payday Research review where we're going to find out!

 3. You'll End Up Wasting Hours Of Your Life

-The reality is it’s boring, monotonous and as tedious as hell.
-It takes a lot of brain power to fill out all those questions and they’re always incredibly time-consuming.
+The reality is it's boring, monotonous and tedious as hell.
+It takes a lot of brainpower to answer all those questions and they're always time-consuming.

-A lot of people complain about getting halfway through surveys only to be told they don’t qualify, or they get kicked out before they have a chance to finish it.
+A lot of people complain about getting halfway through surveys only to be told they don't qualify or get kicked out before they have a chance to finish it.
 Far from quick and easy, paid surveys are a real headache.

 Just think about all those marketing companies you're signing up to and how they sell your information to private companies so they can send you promotional offers.